Anine Bing Corp: History

 ANINE BING was founded in 2012 after its creator model, singer, and fashion blogger Anine Bing decided to sell some of her old clothes online.
 The clothes sold out in one hour.
 Seeing this demand propelled Bing decided to start her own fashion line.
 Along with her husband Nicolai Nielsen, who had 20 years experience working in fashion production, the couple went to Turkey with 20 pairs of jeans and couple of vintage pieces as examples of what they wanted to produce.
-Since Bing had no formal design design experience, she used the pieces to bring her visions to life.
+Since Bing had no formal design experience, she used the pieces to bring her visions to life.
 Bing posted her collection on Shopify.
 With Bing’s loyal blog readers and Instagram followers, the clothes started selling quickly.
 In the first month, they sold $50,000 worth of items and when they exceeded $100,000 by the second month.
 The brand’s first hire was Annika Meller who currently acts as Chief Strategy Officer.
 One year after their launch the company moved out Nielsen and Bing’s garage and into a downtown Los Angeles office, in which the company still resides.

 By 2015, the brand opened its first flagship store in New York’s West Village and shortly thereafter a second location in Los Angeles.

 2018 proved to be a pivotal year for the company as they expanded both their offices and their brick and mortar locations.
 Paul Courell joined as Chief Financial Officer and Jacob Rokeach as VP of eCommerce and Growth.
 With a $15 million investment from venture capital firms Index Ventures, Greycroft Partners and Felix Capital, the brand opened its first British location in West London.

 Following this success, ANINE BING launched a unisex children’s line called BING KIDS.
 Working with the constraints of a post-COVID world, Bing decided to create an athleisure line called ANINE BING SPORT which launched in 2021.
 Marking their tenth anniversary, the brand ventured into cosmetics developing their first fragrance, Savage Rose.

 In 2024, the company opened offices in Paris with the newly appointed Julie Bourgeois as first global president.
 There are 21 stores worldwide.